eslint/rfcs/designs/2022-languages/README.md

 1. `FlatConfigArray` will need to be updated to define the `language` key and to delegate validation of `languageOptions` to the language.
 1. `Linter` will need to be updated to honor the `language` key and to use JS-specific functionality where we need to provide backwards compatibility for existing JS rules.
 There will be a lot of code removed and delegated to the language being used, including filtering of violation via disable directives, traversing the AST, and formulating the final violation list.
 1. The `context` object passed to rules will need to be updated so it works for all languages.
-1. `RuleTester` will need to be updated to support passing in `language`.
-We should also updated `RuleTester` to warn about the newly-deprecated `context` methods and properties.
+1. `FlatRuleTester` will need to be updated to support passing in `language`.
+We should also updated `FlatRuleTester` to warn about the newly-deprecated `context` methods and properties.

 #### Updating Rule Context